 17548 Ventura Blvd, Encino, CA 91316

 I’ve only tried their pasta and it was top-notch.
-Their classic Italian sandwich, known as The Dom, is served on ciabatta bread, which is baked in-house.
+Their signature Italian sandwich, known as The Dom, is served on ciabatta bread, which is freshly baked on the premises.
 If you want to take it up a notch, you can spice it up and order their Spicy Dom.
-Otherwise, their extensive menu offers a great array of sandwiches.
+Otherwise, whatever you order from their extensive menu will not disappoint.
 It’s so easy to get overwhelmed!
-Other popular sandwiches include the Premio, which has Culatello, and Coppa Secca which has creamy burrata and arugula.

 A yelper wrote: